Page and iframe dashboards are divided into six areas:

 - Detailed information on the performance of Ajax requests and iframes for this item.

 Page Dashboard Summary Section

-This section gives you a quick overview of the item's performance over time.
+This section provides a quick overview of the item's performance over time.

 The waterfall graph shown below displays the average times needed for each aspect of the page load process.
 For more information on what each of the metrics measures, hover over its name on the left.
 A popup appears with a definition.
-For more detailed information, see Browser RUM Metrics.
+See Browser RUM Metrics.

 To see detailed breakouts of the data behind the graph, check the Trend/Detail checkbox by the data group in which you are interested.
 To turn the details off, uncheck the checkbox.